SSWConsulting/SSW.Rules.Content/rules/less-is-more/rule.md

 Setting a bar or standard of minimum requirements for every new feature you would like to add would be a good way to measure and decide if it enhances the user experience and if it’s really necessary to add.

-## Keep it simple
+### Keep things simple

-By keeping things simple we reduce complexity and avoid the cognitive overload required for a user to make an informed decision.
+By keeping things simple we reduce complexity and avoid the cognitive overload required for a user to make a decision.
 We want to keep things easily digestible to as broad an audience as possible.
-Again mainly focus the user on the completion of a task.
+Again, the main focus is on the user achieving their goals.

 Using simple descriptive language or a minimalist design approach can often demystify complicated topics and make information easily digestible so that users can make decisions with ease.